-But today here in food-land, I'm sharing one of my favorite, super versatile sauces.
+Today here in food-land, I'm sharing one of my favorite, super versatile sauces.
 Avocado crema!
 Once we get on an avocado crema kick at our house, it starts showing up everywhere.
 Virtually every meal at our house lately seems like it would be improved with a drizzle of avocado crema.
 Veggie burgers?
 Yes!
-Grilled salmon?
+Salmon?
 Yes!
 Turkey sandwiches?
 Obviously yes!

 Ingredients for Avocado Crema